lucns/Esp32Cam_4wd/README.md

 Data rate is over 200-700Kbps in 25fps at 800x600 size frame.
 The android uses the bitmap encoder and show frames in screen, received by UDP protocol.
 WiFi signal at >-80dbm, framerate is slow...
 5-15fps using Esp32 board antenna.

+The eletronic circuit was design in KiCad EDA - Schematic Capture & PCB Design Software.
+Board is burned in TOTEM 25 Laser Engraver.

 App was developed in Java.

 Tested in Galaxy A70 Android 11 & Arduino IDE.